 - Provide a visible police presence to deter crime and reassure the community in Swat

-- Conduct police patrol duties on foot, by car and bicycle
+- Conduct police patrol duties on foot, by car, and by bicycle

 - Develop community knowledge to identify individuals and locations at risk of being involved in crime